 A task that requires accurate results (such as classification) is best performed with low temperature, whereas a task that requires more creativity should be conducted with high temperature (0.7 is a reasonable starting point).

-Want to explore the various excuses the model can think of?
+Want to explore the various descriptions the model can generate?
 Try it yourself!